|

 Eowyn glanced at herself in the full-length mirror.
 She was dressed

-for travel in leggings and boots, and a green suede jerkin she
+for travel, in leggings and boots and a green suede jerkin she

 had borrowed from Lord Lenwë's son.
-I look like a short Legolas!

 She had come to her former chamber to pick up a few items for